turtl/www/views/docs/security.md

 shared with isn't who you think they are, or they have a gun to their head and have no choice but to expose your data.
 Be very careful about who you share sensitive data with.
-- __When you use Turtl on a compromised browser__.
-When using Turtl as a browser extension, it's possible that other extensions may have access to your unencrypted data.
-This is mostly true for Firefox, which does not have extension sandboxing, but could be true of others through various security vulnerabilities.
 - __When you have malware installed__.
 When you're logged in to Turtl, all your unencrypted data is sitting in your computer's memory.
-It's possible that a malicious program could gain access to the browser's memory and read your data.
+It's possible that a malicious program could gain access to the app's memory and read your data.
 Note that most operating systems have protections against this, but that doesn't make it impossible.
 - __When your operating system is compromised__.
 Although this may sound far